gmeyer24/HW09-Node.js--Professional-README-Generator/generatedREADME.md

 - [Questions](#questions)

 ## Installation
-    Please go to our website and download our app to get started!
+    Please visit our website and download the app to begin.

 ## Usage
-    Use this app to look up and teach the rules of baseball.
+    Follow the below step by step instructions on how to use the app.
+Our website includes more detail as well if needed.

 ## License

     This application is covered under the MIT License.

 ## Contributing
-    If you would like to make a contribution, please submit a GitHub issue.
+    If you would like to make any contributions, please submit a GitHub issue.

 ## Tests
     None